louisbloom/telnet-gui/libtelnet-lisp/README.md

 ### String Predicates

-- `string-contains` - Check if string contains substring
+- `string-contains?` - Check if string contains substring
-- `string-match` - Match string against wildcard pattern
+- `string-match?` - Match string against wildcard pattern
+- `string-prefix?` - Check if one string is a prefix of another

 ### Boolean Functions